neume/chordpro-parser/scanner/README.md

 If the token is ```composite```, the analyzer will push it to a buffer and analyzes its ```lexeme```.
 It will return the name of the token before it proceeds to the first token of the lexeme.

 We should manage a stack of lexemes to be analyzed.
 It will serve as the analyzer's todo list.
 We could have design it recursively to eliminate the stack but I don't think it can support the ```on demand processing``` of our input file.

+With this solution we will have a mini analyzer for ```chord/chord-group``` and ```directive```.
+We can also add more if we want.